 I felt that people made a big deal of the night because you were supposed to make a big deal of it.

 Secondly, I was amazed that cruises were such family events.
 My cruise buddy Jason, a more experienced cruiser than I, told me that there are actually only a few boats for singles or young people.
 Most ships tend to be populated by families or older adults.
 Thinking about all my cruise experiences, I can see that.
-What I really found interesting was the nature of families here: tons and tons of large, extended family.
-Our stateroom was surrounded by a family that took up 7 rooms.
-At dinner, one family took up 3 large tables.
-Everywhere I looked I saw large families.
+What I really found interesting was the nature of families here: tons and tons of large, extended families.
+Our stateroom was surrounded by a family that took up seven rooms.
+At dinner, one family took up three large tables.
+Everywhere I looked, I saw large families.
 Cruises, it seems, are where families go to travel.
-I guess it is the new family reunion.
+I guess it’s the new family reunion.

 For most of the people I spoke with, a cruise was just a simpler and easier way to organize a large family gathering than a massive trip to Paris.

 And I think that’s unfortunate.
 There’s absolutely nothing wrong with a vacation, but to think that heading to a mass consumer destination is the same thing as travel is not a good thing.
-Just like heading to Vang Vieng and saying “I’ve been to Laos” is bad, so is heading to a cruise port or an all-inclusive resort.
+Just like heading to Vang Vieng and saying “I’ve been to Laos” isn’t really true, so is heading to a cruise port or an all-inclusive resort.
 It sterilizes the destination and hides the local culture.
-You aren’t really experiencing Mexico when you are in Señor Frogs, but it was amazing to me how many people expressed the idea that “Mexico is awesome!” while there.
+You aren’t really experiencing Mexico when you’re in Señor Frogs, but it was amazing to me how many people expressed the idea that “Mexico is awesome!” while there.

-I think there is a distinct difference between travel and a vacation.
+I think there’s a distinct difference between travel and a vacation.
 The first is about experiencing the world, the latter about relaxing.

 The Dark Side of Cruise Culture